larskaare/WebAuthAuthorAndOtherCreatures/README.md

 > Please verify that the tools work properly within your network environment.
 Typical problems would be related to PROXY settings.

-## Using docker-comppose to provide the developer environment
+## Using docker-compose to provide the developer environment

 The [`./docker-compose.yaml`](./docker-compose.yaml) contains everything we need to run a development environment.